Gravitational Radiation in Noncommutative Gravity: Two body Problem in NC Gravity

-allows one to introduce the variable which fulfills the standard canonical structure { \arraycolsep{2pt} } By assuming that the center of mass is fixed, i.e. $\textbf{p}_c=0$, and on substituting $\theta\rightarrow 2\theta$ (c.f.
-(19)) the deformed Hamiltonian becomes
+allows one to introduce the variable which fulfills the standard canonical structure, i.e. $\{{X}^i,{X}^j\}=0$.
+By assuming that the center of mass is fixed, i.e. $\textbf{p}_c=0$, and on substituting $\theta\rightarrow 2\theta$ (c.f.
+(15.a)) the deformed Hamiltonian becomes

 For a circular motion i.e. $\dot R=0$ the equation of motion yields